-- 24.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other Non-Executive Directors. - 24.2 Removal of the Chair or another Non-Executive Director shall require the approval of three-quarters of the members of the Council of Governors. - 24.3 The provisions of paragraph 9 of Annex 5 and paragraph 6 of Annex 6 shall also apply.
+- 24.1 The Chair and Non-Executive Directors are appointed for a term of up to three years.
+This may be extended by a further term of up to three years if the needs of the organisation so determine.
+The Chair and Non-Executive Directors may not usually serve for more than six years, unless it considers such an extension is in the best interests of the Trust. - 24.2 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other Non-Executive Directors. - 24.3 Removal of the Chair or another Non-Executive Director shall require the approval of three-quarters of the members of the Council of Governors attending the meeting. - 24.4 The provisions of paragraph 9 of Annex 5 and paragraph 6 of Annex 6 shall also apply.